TRAVEL SOUTHERN AFRICA A LETTER FROM AFRICA NAMIBIA part 1

 Giants Playground Namibia Image: Noleen Kutash ©

-We had a delightful dinner and turned in early.
-The next morning we bough supplies for it would have to last us for sometime, because who is going to volunteer to drive back to town for anything when it is 150 miles away and that on a very bad dirt road, not I.
+We had a delightful dinner that evening and turned in early.
+The next morning, we stocked up on supplies, knowing they would have to last us for quite some time—after all, who would volunteer to drive back to town when it’s 150 miles away on a terrible dirt road?
+Certainly not me!

 The following images were taken at Gocharus the day before Elzette and I departed on our road trip to the West Coast of Namibia.